hwray/Discoveroute/README.md

 ![Examining a destination](http://i102.photobucket.com/albums/m93/hwray/pic10s_zpsdc3283fe.png)
 ![Selecting a destination](http://i102.photobucket.com/albums/m93/hwray/pic11s_zps79e7ba0e.png)

-* Select a detour destination, and you'll receive step-by-step instructions for how to navigate there.
+* **Select a detour destination, and you'll receive step-by-step instructions for how to navigate there.**
+ * If you're making a stop along a familiar route, you can choose to view the difference between the detour directions and your normal route.
+Ex: "Instead of turning left on Mission St., continue straight on 10th St."

 ![Navigation instructions 1](http://i102.photobucket.com/albums/m93/hwray/pic12s_zpsf7696bac.png)
 ![Navigation instructions 2](http://i102.photobucket.com/albums/m93/hwray/pic13s_zps767162b1.png)

-* Discoveroute will notify you with an alarm when it's time to proceed to your final destination.
+* **Discoveroute will notify you with an alarm when it's time to proceed to your final destination.**
- * If you liked your stop, you can save it to come back again later.
+ * If you liked your stop, you can name and save it to come back again later.

 ![Alarm notification to proceed to destination](http://i102.photobucket.com/albums/m93/hwray/pic15s_zpsc375af7f.png)
 ![Saving detour to come back some other time](http://i102.photobucket.com/albums/m93/hwray/pic16s_zps5708d612.png)